samjd-zz/linkedin_ssi_booster/itstoday.media/contest-readme.md

 # Contest Submission: LinkedIn SSI Booster

-LinkedIn SSI Booster is an AI-first marketing automation platform that curates, generates, validates, and schedules LinkedIn content to improve performance across all four SSI pillars: Establish Brand, Find Right People, Engage with Insights, and Build Relationships.
+LinkedIn SSI Booster is an AI-first content automation system for marketing execution.
+It curates, generates, validates, and schedules content so the media buying team can move faster, keep claims grounded in real facts, and maintain a consistent posting cadence across all four SSI pillars: Establish Brand, Find Right People, Engage with Insights, and Build Relationships.

 ## Submission Videos (Watch First)

-These demos are organized to quickly show product depth, reliability, and real-world usefulness for a media buying team.
+These demos are organized to show how the system helps a media buying team research, validate, learn, and ship content with less manual effort.

 | Demo | What it demonstrates | Command | Video |
 |---|---|---|---|